The Santa Clause (franchise)

 The Santa Clause is a media franchise that consists of three American holiday family-comedy theatrical feature films starring Tim Allen, and one television series for Disney+.
-Based on an original story by Leo Benvenuti and Steve Rudnick, the plot centers around Scott Calvin's transformation into Santa Claus, and his adventures thereafter.
+Based on an original story by Leo Benvenuti and Steve Rudnick, the plot centers around Scott Calvin, a marketing executive from Illinois who takes on the role of Santa Claus after he inadvertently causes an accident with the real one.
+The plot of each installment revolves around Scott as he adjusts to his new role while saving Christmas.

 The Santa Clause was met with mixed-to-positive critical reviews, and was a box office success.
-In the years since its release, it has earned its status as a Christmas classic.
+In the years since its release, it has been described as a Christmas classic.
 The sequels experienced diminishing critical reception, but were financially successful and are considered holiday cult classics.

 The franchise continued with a television series, The Santa Clauses, which premiered on November 16, 2022.